-With the termination of hatchery programs under Alternative 4, surveys would presumably continue until all adults from terminated programs have returned.
-Future surveys and smolt trapping would be reduced in duration and frequency until all program-related RM&E is discontinued.
-RM&E used to inform non-project hatchery and natural monitoring objectives would continue to operate.
+37 With the termination of hatchery programs under Alternative 4, surveys would presumably continue until 38 all adults from terminated programs have returned.
+Future surveys and smolt trapping would be reduced 39 in duration and frequency until all program-related RM&E is discontinued.
+RM&E used to inform non-40 project hatchery and natural monitoring objectives would continue to operate.
 Effects on salmon and steelhead related to such RM&E would continue as under Alternative 1.
-Thus, in those waterbodies, RM&E effects would be negligible beneficial for Chinook Salmon, steelhead, and Coho Salmon, and undetectable for Chum Salmon in the Study Area because of reduced effort associated with program-related RM&E.
+Thus, in those waterbodies, 41 42 RM&E effects would be negligible beneficial for Chinook Salmon, steelhead, and Coho Salmon, and undetectable for Chum Salmon in the Study Area because of reduced effort associated with program-43 related RM&E. 44 dedicated to programs considered in this EA include Minthorn Springs acclimation facility, Round Butte

-- 1 As described in Section 4.1, Water Quantity, facilities that may cease operations because they are - 2 dedicated to programs considered in this EA include Minthorn Springs acclimation facility, Round Butte - 3 Hatchery and associated facilities, and Parkdale Hatchery and associated facilities.
-If these facilities - 4 cease to operate entirely, hatchery-related RM&E effects on salmon and steelhead would be reduced, - 5 especially in the Deschutes River Subbasin (steelhead only) and in the Hood River Subbasin where - 6 hatchery programs would be terminated.
+1 As described in Section 4.1, Water Quantity, facilities that may cease operations because they are

+Hatchery and associated facilities, and Parkdale Hatchery and associated facilities.
+If these facilities

+- 4 cease to operate entirely, hatchery-related RM&E effects on salmon and steelhead would be reduced, - 5 especially in the Deschutes River Subbasin (steelhead only) and in the Hood River Subbasin where - 6 hatchery programs would be terminated.

-4.3.9 Critical Habitat and Essential Fish Habitat
+7 4.3.9 Critical Habitat and Essential Fish Habitat

-- The overall effects of the alternatives on critical habitat and EFH for Chinook and Coho Salmon in the - 9 Study Area would be low-adverse for Alternative 1 and Alternative 2 (Table 4-11).
-Relative to - 10 Alternative 1, effects would be negligible-beneficial under Alternative 3, and low-beneficial under - 11 Alternative 4.
+8 The overall effects of the alternatives on critical habitat and EFH for Chinook and Coho Salmon in the

+9 Study Area would be low-adverse for Alternative 1 and Alternative 2 (Table 4-11).
+Relative to

+10 Alternative 1, effects would be negligible-beneficial under Alternative 3, and low-beneficial under

+11 Alternative 4.

-Table 4-11.
-Summary of Program Effects on Critical Habitat and EFH for Chinook and Coho Salmon
+12Table 4-11.Summary of Program Effects on Critical Habitat and EFH for Chinook and Coho13Salmon

-Effects of Alternative Relative to Alternative 1 Species Alternative 1 - No Action Alternative 2 - Proposed Action Alternative 3 - Reduced Production Alternative 4 - Program Termination Chinook Salmon Low-adverse Same as Alternative 1 Negligible-beneficial Low-beneficial Coho Salmon Low-adverse Same as Alternative 1 Negligible-beneficial Low-beneficial

-Under Alternative 1, all hatchery programs would be operated the same as under current conditions, with no change in water use or juvenile release strategies.
-Therefore, NMFS expects no change in effects on critical habitat or Chinook or Coho Salmon EFH compared to current conditions.
-Alternative 1 would result in a low-adverse effect on critical habitat and EFH for Chinook Salmon and Coho Salmon because production of hatchery fish may provide forage, through operation and existence of associated structures (e.g., weirs, water withdrawal structures, effluent, and maintenance and construction).
+Effects of Alternative Relative to Alternative 1 Species Alternative 1 - No Action Alternative 2 - Proposed Action Alternative 3 - Reduced Production Alternative 4 - Program Termination Chinook Salmon Low-adverse Same as Alternative 1 Negligible-beneficial Low-beneficial Coho Salmon Low-adverse Same as Alternative 1 Negligible-beneficial Low-beneficial in a low-adverse effect on critical habitat and EFH for Chinook Salmon and Coho Salmon because production of hatchery fish may provide forage, through operation and existence of associated structures production of hatchery fish may provide forage, through operation and existence of associated structures (e.g., weirs, water withdrawal structures, effluent, and maintenance and construction).
 Genetic and ecological interactions of hatchery-origin fish with natural-origin fish in the natural environment also affect complex channels and floodplain habitat, thermal refugia, and spawning habitat.